 The working group includes prominent academics and experts from across Canada, with a diverse range of expertise.

-Update from the Expert Working Group on Feed Supplementation in DairyRead here
+Industry's Response to the Expert Working Group on Feed Supplementation Final ReportRead here

 Reports from consumers have raised questions on the consistency of butter and the use of animal feed supplements containing palm by-products.
 Dairy Farmers of Canada (DFC) has put in place an independent expert working group to assess these reports and develop fact-based explanations to these questions.
 The overarching goal of the expert working group is to deliver evidence-based conclusions on the hardness of butter and any relation to the use of palm supplements in dairy, conclusions informed by the best available peer reviewed science.